ChainSafe/ChainBridge/cfgBuilder/README.md

-# Eth Config Builder
+# Eth and Sub Config Builder

-This is a simple CLI tool to help automate new ETH deployments.
+This is a simple CLI tool to help automate new ETH and SUB deployments.

 An input JSON config looks like this: